Zack Short Preview, Player Props: Tigers vs. Yankees

-On Thursday, Zack Short (.150 slugging percentage in past 10 games, with no homers) and the Detroit Tigers face the New York Yankees, whose starting pitcher will be Clarke Schmidt.
-First pitch is at 1:10 PM ET.
+Zack Short -- with an on-base percentage of .241 in his past 10 games, 54 points lower than his season-long percentage -- will be in action for the Detroit Tigers versus the New York Yankees, with Gerrit Cole on the hill, on September 5 at 7:05 PM ET.

+He had a hitless performance in his previous game (0-for-3) against the White Sox.

 Zack Short Game Info & Props vs. the Yankees